Constraints on SMEFT operators from $Z \to \mu \mu bb$ decay: Event Reconstruction and Selection Strategy

 FIG.~\ref{fig:mumubb_all} compares the reconstructed invariant mass distributions of the $\mu\mu bb$ system for the signal and the dominant background processes after the full event selection.
 In FIG.~\ref{fig:mumubb_70_250}, the distribution is shown over a wide mass range from 70 to 250~GeV, with the signal contribution scaled by a factor of 100 for visibility.
 Over this range, the spectrum is dominated by the $Z$+jets and $t\bar{t}$ backgrounds, reflecting their large production cross sections.

-FIG.~\ref{fig:mumubb_80_115} focuses on the signal region defined by $80 < m_{\mu\mu bb} < 115$~GeV, which is centered around the $Z$ boson mass.
-In this window, the signal contribution becomes clearly distinguishable, while the $t\bar{t}$ background is strongly suppressed by the missing transverse energy requirement.
-The remaining backgrounds, including $ZA$ and $ZH$ production, exhibit similar kinematic features but are subleading in rate.
-This demonstrates that the chosen invariant mass window provides an optimal balance between signal efficiency and background rejection, forming a robust basis for the subsequent SMEFT analysis.
-The clear localization of the signal contribution within the $Z$-mass window demonstrates that the invariant mass $m_{\mu\mu bb}$ provides a powerful discriminator for isolating SMEFT effects in this channel.
-This observable is therefore chosen as the primary input for the subsequent reweighting and limit-setting procedure.
+FIG.~\ref{fig:mumubb_80_115} focuses on the signal region defined by $80 < m_{\mu\mu bb} < 115$~GeV.
+In this window, the relative contribution of the selected signal topology is enhanced, while the $t\bar t$ background is reduced by the missing transverse energy requirement.
+The remaining electroweak and associated-production backgrounds, including $Z\gamma$ and $ZH$ production, exhibit similar kinematic features but are subleading in rate after the applied selection.
+The invariant mass $m_{\mu\mu bb}$ is therefore used as the main observable defining the signal region for the subsequent reweighting and statistics-only constraint extraction.